rocky-linux/documentation/docs/guides/network/basic_network_configuration.md

 ## Prerequisites

 * A certain amount of comfort operating from the command line
-* Elevated or administrative privileges on the system (For example root, `sudo` and so on)
+* Elevated or administrative privileges on the system (for example root, `sudo` and so on)
 * Optional: familiarity with networking concepts

 === "9"